Mitali92/SYSC5709W-Project/ProblemStatement.md

 **ACCEPTANCE TEST**

-The BOOKbible application in working status that covers all the functional and non-functional requirements that are mention in the above sections.
+The Bookify application in working status that covers all the functional and non-functional requirements that are mention in the above sections.
 Additional functionalities added in the design phase will also be considered as part of developing the application.